prog4biol/pfb2019/README.md

      23     941 /var/log/messages
 ```

-You can cluster short switches by concatenating them together, as
-shown in this example:
+You can cluster short switches by concatenating them together, as shown in this example:

 ```
 (~) 104% wc -cl /var/log/messages
      23     941 /var/log/messages
 ```

-Many commands will give a brief usage summary when you call them with
-the **-h** or **--help** switch.
+Many commands will give a brief usage summary when you call them with the `-h` or `--help` switch.

 #### Spaces and Funny Characters

-The shell uses whitespace (spaces, tabs and other nonprinting
-characters) to separate arguments.
-If you want to embed whitespace in
-an argument, put single quotes around it.
+The shell uses whitespace (spaces, tabs and other non-printing characters) to separate arguments.
+If you want to embed whitespace in an argument, put single quotes around it.
 For example:

 ```
 mail -s 'An important message' 'Bob Ghost <bob@ghost.org>'
 ```
 > This will send an e-mail to the fictitious person Bob Ghost.
-The **-s** switch takes an
-> argument, which is the subject line for the e-mail.
-Because the
-> desired subject contains spaces, it has to have quotes around it.
-> Likewise, my e-mail address, which contains embedded spaces, must also
-> be quoted in this way.
+The `-s` switch takes an argument, which is the subject line for the e-mail.
+Because the desired subject contains spaces, it has to have quotes around it.
+Likewise, my name and e-mail address, which contains embedded spaces, must also be quoted in this way.

 Certain special non-printing characters have _escape codes_ associated with them: